-I work with two herds that use this system and it has been very interesting to see how the data shows variations between cows, variations from one cycle to the next in the same cow, and the weird and wacky things that happen with some cows that we otherwise would not know about.
-The reproductive portion of herd health visits focus more on evaluating the data to determine the best reproductive protocols and interventions.
+We now have a few herds in our practice that use this system, and it has been very interesting to see how the data shows variations between cows, variations from one cycle to the next in the same cow, and the weird and wacky things that happen with some cows that we otherwise would not know about.
+The reproductive portion of herd health visits focuses more on evaluating the data to determine the best reproductive protocols and interventions.
 Palpations are still required to be done for replacement heifers and a few cows whose progesterone curves just don't make sense.